The Brennisteinsalda Hike in Landmannalaugar – Iceland

 - Start of The Hike: the Landmannalaugar campground

-- Photography & Scenery value: some of the best views over the famous and colourful Rhyolite mountains of Landmannalaugar
+- Photography & Scenery value: some of the best views of the famous and colorful Rhyolite mountains of Landmannalaugar.
+Bring a Telephoto lens to make the most out for those views.

 - Tip: Instead of making a single trip and back, you could include the Blahnúkúr hike on your way back.
 Or on your way to Brennisrtenisalda :)

-To rent a car, I can recommend Blue Car Rental; if you prefer a CamperVan, I can also recommend CampEasy.
-Make sure your vehicle is allowed on f-roads before booking, though.
+To rent a car, I can recommend Blue Car Rental; you also have a 5% discount when booking through The Photo Hikes.
+If you prefer a CamperVan, I can also recommend CampEasy.
+Make sure your vehicle is allowed on F-roads before booking, though.

 Distance | Elevation Gain | Hike Time |